SpacingBat3/WebCord/docs/Features.md

 implementation up to WebCord `3.1.3` was so problematic and didn't play well with most already pre-made Discord themes.

-However, it is now greatly improved in `master` branch – most themes, which does not rely on remote content like images and fonts should be now mostly functional, since WebCord is now capable of resolving `@import` statements and fixing the themes on the fly to make Chromium render them correctly.
+However, it is now greatly improved since `3.1.4` release – most themes, which does not rely on remote content like images and fonts, should be now mostly functional, since WebCord is currently capable of resolving `@import` statements and fixing the themes on the fly to make Chromium render them correctly.
 The only issue now is to allow styles to provide their own Content Security Policy in order to allow loading the remote content needed for scripts to function properly.

 Currently WebCord loads CSS themes from `{userData}/Themes/` directory when